 'I am someone who always answers the phone at 1.00 am, because I know it isn't going to be my bank manager or the Inland Revenue, but probably a crack dealer or a prostitute' Willie Donaldson

 Terence Blacker read English at Cambridge and worked in publishing before becoming a full-time writer during the 1980s.
-He has written numerous books for adults, teens and young readers including the Ms Wiz series.
-He also writes for national newspapers, and is a regular broadcaster and performing musician.
-He lives in Norfolk.
+He has written four novels, including the acclaimed Kill Your Darlings, and is a successful writer of children's fiction.
+He currently writes a twice-weekly column for the Independent and is a regular broadcaster.
+He lives in Norfolk, where he plays the guitar and grows trees.